mpv-player/mpv/DOCS/mplayer-changes.rst

 * More correct color reproduction (color matrix generation), including support for BT.2020 (Ultra HD). linear XYZ (Digital Cinema) and SMPTE ST2084 (HDR) inputs.
-* Support for color managed displays, via ICC profiles.
+* Support for color-managed displays, via ICC profiles.
 * High-quality image resamplers (see the ``--scale`` suboption).
 * Support for scaling in (sigmoidized) linear light.
 * Better subtitle rendering using libass by default.
-* Improvements when playing multiple files (``-fixed-vo`` is default, do not reset settings by default when playing a new file).
+* Improvements when playing multiple files (``-fixed-vo`` is the default, do not reset settings by default when playing a new file).
 * Replace image video outputs (``--vo=jpeg`` etc.) with ``--vo=image``.
 * Removal of ``--vo=gif89a``, ``--vo=md5sum``, ``--vo=yuv4mpeg``, as encoding